 You can get a free quote for your website from me for any website, but as with any package, costs for a restaurant website are highly dependent on what you’re looking for.

-A small website, for a local diner for example, would likely cost $495 and would take advantage of a strong template, WordPress, and some basic copy services.
-It would essentially be a simple, single page website with blog to help keep the business competitive in 2017.
+A small website, for a local diner for example, would likely cost $1,495 and would take advantage of a strong template, WordPress, and some basic copy services.